Autism / Asperger Syndrome

 Syracuse, NY 13235-5448

 Online.
 Interactive webpage providing information and support for Autism and Asperger syndrome and related disorders.
+2-day free trial, $35 annual dues.
 Includes local, national and international support groups, research papers and descriptions.
 Message boards, chatrooms, research projects, links to evaluators and other Asperger syndrome online resources.
 Forums for families affected by Asperger syndrome and Autism and the professionals working with them.

 666 Broadway, Suite 825